 If you are a Malaysian or a foreigner in Malaysia but wish to open a bank account in Singapore for your business operation.
 Here is what you can do.
-Before you open a bank account, the general rule of thumb is to always reserve your decision until you first scout around and conduct a bit of research and weigh your options.
-This is due to the fact that the banks in Singapore offer various services to corporations.
+Before you open a bank account, the general rule of thumb is to always reserve your decision until you first scout around conduct a bit of research and weigh your options.
+This is because the banks in Singapore offer various services to corporations.
 Among the features you can expect would be credit cards, multi-currency accounts and trade financing, to name a few.

 Why a Corporate Bank Account is Important for Businesses

-Aside from the incorporation requirements of opening a corporate business bank account, the need for one is further emphasised based on these reasons:
+Aside from the incorporation requirements of opening a corporate business bank account, the need for one is further on these reasons:

 Requirements For Opening a Business Bank Account

-These are a few documents required to successfully open a new business bank account:
+Additionally, these are a few documents necessary to successfully open a new business bank account:

-Of course, each bank would have different requirements but these would be the general documents needed in order to open a corporate bank account.
+Of course, each bank would have different requirements but these would be the general documents necessary to open a corporate bank account.

-Depending on each individual bank, the signatories might be required to be present when opening the account.
-You can easily obtain more information on the requirements from each individual bank which would also aid in your selection process.
-All you need to do then would be to understand your business requirement and see which bank would best fit those needs.
+Depending on each bank, the signatories might be necessary to be present when opening the account.
+You can easily obtain more information on the requirements from each bank which would also aid in your selection process.
+All you need to do then would be to understand your business requirements and see which bank would best fit those needs.

 Corporate Bank Account Opening Requirements for Foreigners Setting Up PT or PT PMA Company